 The study of Latin and Classical Civilisation has many benefits for pupils:

-CLASSICAL GREEK is taught on a voluntary basis outside the timetable to interested pupils in Forms 3 to Middle 6 at all levels, from a basic introduction up to GCE A2 level.
+CLASSICAL GREEK is taught on a voluntary basis outside the timetable to interested pupils in Forms 1 to Middle 6 in a lunchtime club.

 In Forms 1, 2 and 3 Latin we follow the Cambridge Latin Course.
-At GCSE, AS and A2 levels we follow the courses set by OCR Examinations.
+At GCSE, AS and A2 levels we follow the courses set by OCR and WJEC Examinations.

 After A2 Level

-Many of our pupils who pursue Latin/Greek and/or Classical Civilisation to A2 level take up related courses at university ranging from full Classics to Ancient History, Classical Civilisation and Archaeology.
+Many of our pupils who pursue Latin to A2 level take up related courses at university ranging from full Classics to Ancient History, Classical Civilisation and Archaeology.